byteatom/scopy/README.md

 ### Note
 1. The order of source, destination and options make no sense except that source should be in front of destination.
+2. If destination dosn't exist:
+    a.
+If Source is a directory, destination is always treated as a  directory
-2. If source is a file and destination dosn't exist, if destination end with '\' or '/' means it's a directory, otherwise it's a file.
+    b.
+If Source is a file, append a '\' or '/' to destination will make scopy consider it's a directory, otherwise a file.
+3. Pattern is apply to every file path in the source path, absolutely or relatively as given.
-3. Default is include all files.
+Default patter is include all files.
 For every file if none exclude pattern matched, then it's included, else continue check if any include pattern matched, then it's included, else it's excluded.
 In other works include filter has high priority than exclude filter.